Supernova Bob - The Way It Was

 Viv and Bob started us off with a demonstration using Astrometrica to observe asteroids.
 Starting from a large number of individual images, stacks were created.
 These stacks can be created based on stationary stars to produce an elongated asteroid.
 This process produces bright well rounded stars and dim elongated asteroids.
 When these stacks are blinked, it is difficult to detect the dim asteroid moving across the star field.
 If you knowing the apparent speed and direction of the asteroid, the stack can be produced based on a stationary asteroid.
 In this case, the stack image shows dimmer, elongated stars and brighter, well rounded asteroids.
 When these stacks are blinked, the small, bright asteroid moves across a field of elongated stars.
 The stars are elongated in the direction of the asteroid motion, and their length represents the distance that the asteroid will have moved from one stack to the next.
 We found it much easier to hunt asteroids using this method!

+The majority of the afternoon was spent practicing stacking techniques and hunting for asteroids using a variety of image sets.
+Typical ARCS interactions took place with lots of learning and lots of laughs.
+Ruth started to conceptualize a problem based learning scenario to use to engage students in the hunt for killer asteroids.
+We helped better define the orbits of many asteroids out there, you can sleep easy tonight!
 Throughout the day we took mini brain breaks to discuss/share a variety of topics such as, online communications, use of color gels/filters, use of solar cells with squealer and just about anything else, asteroid models, etc.